Ten incredibleUK places that feel like you’re abroadExplore a variety of stunning spots without a car

 1. The Norfolk Broads

-The huge, flat expanses of the Norfolk Broads are ideal for social distancing and for a sense of Holland’s windmill-dotted polders.
-The Norfolk coast is as near to the Netherlands as it is to London.
-Wool was exported through the Broads to medieval Flemish weavers, thousands of Dutch Protestant refugees settled in the area, bringing distinctive gables, and Dutch engineers oversaw the draining of fens.
+Wool was exported through the Broads to medieval Flemish weavers.
+Thousands of Dutch Protestant refugees settled in the area, bringing distinctive gables.
+It was also Dutch engineers who oversaw the draining of fens.
 Strangers’ Hall in Norwich tells the story of the city’s historic Dutch community.
-Walk some of the 60-mile Weavers’ Way to explore the meadows, reed beds and isolated windmills between Cromer and Great Yarmouth, a wilderness of birds, racing hares and deer.

 - Get there: Regular trains from Norwich to Great Yarmouth travel through the wild marshes.
 To get straight out into the wilderness, take one of the trains that stop at Berney Arms, a station with no roads or houses – just a railway and long distance paths.
-You could walk along the River Yare to Great Yamouth (about five miles) or cross-country to Acle (about six).
+You could walk along the River Yare to Great Yarmouth (about five miles) or cross-country to Acle (about six).
 Look out for thousands of pink-footed geese flying overhead.

 - See our adventures around Norwich and Norfolk.